 How do I upload any given file to its proper directory on the server?
 Currently it seems possible only to upload files to the root directory of the server.
 I need a quick, direct upload to the file’s directory.
 I.e., not referring to queuing/publishing.

 “Publishing” is the only way to do this.
 Once you have a site set up, you can right click any file and choose “Publish” and it’ll upload to the correct place on your server, provided you have a 1:1 mirror of your server’s files locally and remotely.
 Choosing “Upload” will simply upload the file to the root directory open in the remote pane.
-More details about this in the Coda manual on page 108:
+More details about this in the Coda manual.

 Publish without making changes